Minari 180 & 200

 Parts diagram – note that these diagrams can have changes as the factory makes improvements on their engines

 Performance tuning – Most paramotors run poorly in the midrange due to a rich air/fuel mixture, the range that we spend most of our time flying in.

-Piston failure – Madsen's (a chainsaw dealer) gives the various ways a piston gets destroyed with some info on the causes.
-Paramotors are more like chainsaws than any other engine.
-In fact, paramotors use carburetors from obsolete chainsaw engines.
+Piston failure – This page from Madsen's (a chainsaw dealer) gives many maintenance and repair tips on 2 stroke engines including the piston.
+Paramotors are more like chainsaws and motorcycle racing engines than any other.
+Paramotors use carburetors from obsolete chainsaw.